statisticalbiotechnology/quandenser-pipeline/log/logbook.md

 ### 10:45
-I compared the results from triqler which were completed about 2 months ago, but they don't seem to have the same results.
-Perhaps a different version of
+I compared the results from triqler which were completed about 2 months ago at home using the workflow suggested by the example data, but they don't seem to have the same results.
-Crux was installed at home?
+Perhaps a different version of Crux was installed at home?
 I need to check the singularity image installation if that is the case.

-I'm downloading some mzML files from Michael, to test if they work.
+I'm also downloading some mzML files from Michael, to test if they work.

+### 11:00
+Comparing proteins.1vs2.tsv from previous and singularity, the difference is quite large.

+Singularity: 1144 proteins, 3278 total number of peptides

+Previous: 1321 proteins, 7279 total number of peptides